-Is Lufthansa First Class worth the egregious $400 in fuel surcharges?
-YES.
-But only if you take the time to maximize the ground experience, because in my opinion that’s what truly sets it apart from the rest.
+Be sure to book a long layover in Frankfurt to maximize the ground experience, because in my opinion that’s what truly sets it apart from the rest.
 The Lufthansa First Class Terminal in Frankfurt is well worth spending at least three hours to fully enjoy, as is the Swiss First Class Lounge in Zurich if you happen to be connecting there on the same day.

 What’s the Best First Class Redemption?

 Now that we’re clear on the possibilities for booking a First Class trip with Aeroplan, let’s try to figure out what’s the “best” trip we can book.

 Indeed, if we overlay the above maps of each airline’s First Class network, we’ll see a smattering of routes around the world, with a particular emphasis on the Europe–Middle East corridor where Etihad Airways and Oman Air operate.

 Let’s see if we can “connect the dots” as we put together an Aeroplan redemptions that’s truly optimized for luxury: ANA from North America to Tokyo, Thai Airways from Tokyo to Bangkok (if you can find award availability), Oman Air from Bangkok to Muscat, Etihad Airways from the Middle East up to Europe, and Lufthansa First Class back to North America.

 (New York City looks like an ideal origin for our trip around the world, as both ANA and Lufthansa fly there in First Class.)

 To maximize your time in all of the Lufthansa Group’s First Class lounges in Europe, you could optimize even further.